ar545/ar545/README.md

 - 👋 Hi, I’m Leo Zhao@Ar545
-- 👀 I’m interested in Software engineering industry
+- 👀 I’m interested in software engineering early careers
+- </>
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Email me at lz527@cornell.edu

 <!---
 Ar545/Ar545 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.